More than 30 dead in wildfires in Portugal and Spain

-At least 51 people in Portugal were injured, with 15 of those in serious condition, according to ANPC spokeswoman Patricia Gaspar.
+At least 63 people in Portugal have been injured, with 16 of those in serious condition, according to ANPC spokeswoman Patricia Gaspar.
+Among those seriously injured is a firefighter who was battling the flames.
+Several people are still missing.

+Portugal's Prime Minister Antonio Costa declared a public emergency Monday, describing the fires as "devastating."
+He announced that all necessary means would be mobilized to fight the blazes.
+This has been a "dramatic year," he said, and promised action to prevent such large-scale fires in the future.

+In a statement, the Portuguese government declared three days of national mourning starting on Tuesday.

 The fires blazed across northern Portugal throughout the weekend before spreading into Spain's northwest Galicia region.

-Portuguese firefighters battled 524 fires on Sunday, the highest number the country has ever faced in a single day.
+Many roads and schools have been closed, with several school buildings being used as shelters for evacuees.

+The wildfires have been widely documented on social media.
+Instagram user @danitri77 posted a video Sunday showing a burning hillside on the edge of a town in Pontevedra, Galicia.

+More than 600 members of the Spanish Armed Forces have been deployed to help fight the flames, including members of the 43rd Air Force Group, who shot a bird's eye video of the fires.

+Authorities in Galicia, where three people died, declared three days of mourning Monday.

-Some of the fires may have been started deliberately, according to authorities in Portugal and Spain, but weather conditions are also believed to have played a major role.
+Some of the fires may have been started deliberately, according to authorities in Portugal and Spain, but recent weather conditions -- including low humidity and unusually high temperatures -- are also believed to have played a major role.

 Portugal experienced its driest September in 87 years, according to the Portuguese Institute of Sea and Atmosphere (IPMA), aggravating drought conditions that may be helping the fires to spread.